 I just wanted to write.
 But, was I good enough?
 English is not even my first language.
 What if my articles were boring or I make too many mistakes?
 I had the so-called impostor syndrome.

-But also, do I really want to make this commitment with myself and create my own business?
+But also, do I really want to make this commitment to myself and create my own business?
 Am I even capable?
-I have never had the entrepreneur mindset.
+I have never had an entrepreneurial mindset.
 Or so I thought.

 Because as a freelance writer I would just get paid for what I write and then move on with my life.
 Much easier.